enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Foucault Knife Edge Shadowgram Analyzer for a Mirror for Dobsonian telescopes**

-This program was inspired from the following thread. https://www.cloudynights.com/topic/598980-foucault-unmasked-new-foucault-test-software/
+This program was inspired by a discussion with reference to the following thread. https://www.cloudynights.com/topic/598980-foucault-unmasked-new-foucault-test-software/

 ## Dependencies